 People walk their specimens to a container and fill out paperwork.
 Total time is just a few minutes.
 Departure is through the southern exit.

-Testing at Bayonne Medical Center and at the Bayonne Community Museum have ended.
+Drive-thru testing at Bayonne Medical Center and walk-in testing at the Bayonne Community Museum have ended.

 Storage container testing sites

 Many more of these testing sites are in the works, said Immediate Care CEO Sal Cannizzaro.
 They open quickly and can accommodate up to 300 tests a day, without appointments.

 “If someone is suspected of having COVID, we send them to the mobile testing center first for nasal or saliva PCR tests,” Cannizzaro said.
 “If the tests are negative, then we can accommodate them at Immediate Care.
 It is an effective way to keep our patients safe, while serving the incredible ongoing demand for COVID testing.”

 According to Cannizzaro, the mobile sites attract asymptomatic people who need testing to return to work or school, to travel, to have surgery, to visit relatives, and for a host of other reasons.